-More than a decade later, Buffalo would again be the center of the industry’s attention…at least a small corner of it…for a very short time.
+More than a decade after the last Pierce Arrow, Buffalo would again become the center of automotive universe…or at least a small corner of it…for a very short time.

 The immediate post-war period was a time of tremendous optimism.
-After many years of depression and war, the American consumer was awakening.
-And like wildflowers after a first rain, promising new enterprises sprouted to meet frenzied demand with array of innovative products.
+After many years of depression and war the American consumer was awakening.
+And, like wildflowers after a first rain, promising new enterprises sprouted to meet demand with array of innovative products.
 A good many of these were of the four wheeled, internal combustion variety.

-No fewer that 2 dozen automakers were formed during the first few years after the war.
-The two biggest were Kaiser and Crosley, both of whose founders were already titans of industry with sizable financial and political resources at their disposal.
+No fewer that 2 dozen automakers sprouted during the first three years after the war.
+The two biggest were Kaiser and Crosley.
+Both had founders who were already titans of industry with sizable financial and political resources at their disposal.
 Most of the rest were flights of fancy, formulated by dreamers, nerds or charlatans.

 True, some of their cars were notable contraptions.
 There was the Scootmobile, made from the auxiliary fuel tanks of war surplus bombers, and the unrelated Air Scoot, a folding car that weighed just 72lbs.
 The Gordon-Diamond had its 4 wheels placed in a diamond pattern on the chassis, while the Hoppenstand was a minicar with an air-cooled engine and a hydraulic torque converter at each of its conventionally placed wheels.

-In between the well-funded enterprises and the preposterous pipe dreams were a handful of startups with real possibility.
+In between the serious enterprises and the preposterous pipe dreams were a handful of startups with real possibility.
 The best known, of course, was Tucker, a heroic quest by a charismatic dreamer who thought he could lead the American auto industry on a great leap forward.
-The story was so compelling they made a movie about it.
-But even without Hollywood’s help the fabulous Tucker Torpedo would still have been the most memorable car of the immediate post-war period.
+He failed of course.
+But the story was so compelling they made a movie about it.
+Even without Hollywood’s help the fabulous Tucker Torpedo would still have been the most memorable car of the immediate post-war period.

 The three partners, led by Horwitz, scraped together $50,000 to build their first prototype.
-Thomas designed the car, which featured an innovative fully independent suspension that supported a unit-body type frame.
+Thomas designed the car, which featured an innovative fully independent suspension that supported a unit-body frame.
 Power came from a 26hp, rear-mounted 4-cylinder engine mated to an automatic transmission.
-The body was designed for maximum manufacturing efficiency, needing only 3 dies for the sheet metal; one for all 4 fenders, one for the 2 doors and one for both the front and rear panels.
+The body was designed for maximum manufacturing efficiency.
+It used only 3 dies for the sheet metal; one for all 4 fenders, one for the 2 doors and one for both the front and rear panels.
 This gave the car a symmetrical, strangely pleasing look.
-Built by Richardson in his workshop, it was completed in early 1947 and ready to show.
+Built by Richardson in his workshop, it was completed in early 1947 and ready to show

-The Playboy was designed to be economical to operate and sporty to drive.
-It was aimed at younger drivers, women, or families that needed a second car.
+The Playboy was designed for economical operation and to be sporty to drive.
+It was aimed at younger drivers, women, or families who needed a second car.
 Playboy wasn’t the only player in this potentially lucrative niche market - Crosley, Keller and Davis immediately come to mind.
 But it was the Playboy’s combination of economy, innovation and style that seemed to offer the greatest chance of success.

 Success seemed to be on everyone’s mind on February 18, 1947.
 That’s when the Playboy was introduced to the world at much publicized event in Buffalo.
 Response was so overwhelmingly positive that Louis Horwitz took the show on the road.
 Despite the crudeness of Thomas’ prototype, people flocked to the little roadster wherever it was shown.
 In a practice that would eventually prove to be the Tucker’s undoing, deposits were taken from would be dealers and distributors.
 Unlike Preston Tucker, however, Louis Horwitz was completely forthcoming about his company’s lack of production facilities or access to materials, or having any supplier contracts.
 The promise of selling 100,000 of these darling little cars, at a promised price of just $985, was too good to resist.